 Selection Committee Favorites

-When picking a Common Reading book, we consider how the book addresses PLU’s commitments to diversity, justice, sustainability, vocation, and global education.
+When picking a Common Reading book, we consider how the book addresses PLU’s commitments to diversity, justice, sustainability, and global education.
 We also think about how a book could be used in WRIT 101 and other courses across the university.

 The Brief Wondrous Life of Oscar Wao, Junot Díaz